ashutoshsanghi3/AWS-CFT-TF-EKS-RDS/README.md

 - **Route 53 failover routing** to automatically redirect traffic between regions for high availability.
 - **SonarQube** for static code analysis and quality gates during the CI/CD process.
 - **Trivy** for container image vulnerability scanning of the frontend and backend before deployment.
+- **Prometheus and Grafana** for Kubernetes-native monitoring and dashboard visualization.

-This setup ensures a secure, resilient, and automated multi-region application architecture.
+This setup ensures a secure, resilient, observable, and automated multi-region application architecture.

 ---